illinoistech-itm/jhajek/itmd-521/tooling-assignments-advanced/Readme.md

 * Discuss the tools used for x86 based Virtualization and Apple Silicon based Virtualization
 * Examine and explain the benefits of adding an abstraction layer on top of Virtualization platforms
 * Explain the uses and advantages of the Vagrant platform in relation to virtual machine management
-* Explain the uses and advantages of the Packer platform in the creation of virtual machine artifacts

 ## Outcomes

 At the conclusion of this lab you will have investigated using a virtualization platform (x86 VirtualBox and M1 Parallels) and demonstrated the ability to extend your PCs capabilities using a Virtual Machine.
 You will have implemented a single abstraction layer on top of your virtualization platform.
 You will have discussed the advantages of using Vagrant and you will have implemented the tool and deployed virtual machine images.
-Finally you will have discussed the advantages of using the Packer platform to build and deploy virtual machine artifacts.

 ### Vagrant